turbulette/turbulette/docs/en/docs/index.md

 !!! question
     Why don't we use the `#!python @validator` from Pydantic?

-    For those who have already used Pydantic, you probably know about the `#!python @validator` decorator used add custom validation rules on fields.
+    For those who have already used Pydantic, you probably know about the `#!python @validator` decorator used to add custom validation rules on fields.

     But here, we use a `#!python @validator` imported from `turbulette.validation`, why?